bigjust/helga-yelling/README.rst

 Responds to yelling with yelling.

-Shamelessy, but hopefully not illegally, stolen from [A Really Fun(tm) Hayt plugin](https://github.com/desert-planet/hayt/blob/master/scripts/loud.coffee).
+Shamelessy, but hopefully not illegally, stolen from `A Really Fun(tm) Hayt plugin <https://github.com/desert-planet/hayt/blob/master/scripts/loud.coffee>`_.
 Essentially encourages yelling because yells get saved and responded to with random yells it remembers.

 License
 -------